Kikobeats/kikobeats.com/_posts/2018-26-05-effective-landing-page.md

 If you need to use a different CTA, then create a different page for that.

-## Explain your product showing it
+## Explain Your Product Showing It

 It looks obvious, but most of the landing page is built from a marketing strategy perspective, using assets (like icons) that actually are not part of the product.